rajaschari/IBM-HQAN-QML-Hackathon/README.md

 ## Results:

 We achieved a final score of 0.97, which is 2% better than the model described in the paper.
 We use the model from the paper as our base case, and added improvements mainly focusing on:
-a) feature engineering
+a) feature engineering.
 b) using a special loss function which penalized predictions in the subspace of the Hilbert space which is complementary to the code space.